CatotronExists/Apex-Overlays/Nameplate/README.md

 # Apex Overlays: Nameplate
-This is a basic nameplate overlay that dynamically updates the username on a custom nameplate based on who is currently being spectated.\
+This is a basic nameplate overlay that dynamically updates the username on a custom nameplate based on who is currently being spectated.
-**This will only work in OBS**

 ## Usage
 1. Follow setup instructions below to set up the overlay.